PavAI-Research/pavai-c3po/README.md

 # Backstory
 In the Star Wars universe, C-3PO was designed as a protocol droid, equipped to aid in matters of etiquette, cultural norms, and language translation.
 With the ability to communicate in over six million forms of language, C-3PO serves as a robotic diplomat and translator across the vast and varied cultures of Lucas' imagined galaxy. <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRFr5zvbIqOuO_lWU2WPm7oUUC1Bu8b193XKj_8jZxQ&s" alt="C-3PO" align="left" width="100"/>

-C-3PO is so much more important than we ever thought.
-C-3PO isn’t simply a bumbling sidekick translator, he is a support operative designed to keep the team on track and manage the various personalities of the heroes to keep things moving in the right direction. -- aha.  secret coach so his personal introduction always "I am C-3PO, human-cyborg relations”. lol.
+<b>C-3PO is so much more important than we ever thought.</b> C-3PO isn’t simply a bumbling sidekick translator, he is a support operative designed to keep the team on track and manage the various personalities of the heroes to keep things moving in the right direction. -- aha.  secret coach so his personal introduction always "I am C-3PO, human-cyborg relations”. lol.

 <br clear="left"/>